Sip like the stars with these liquor brands owned by famous celebrities

 Casamigos

 It was in 2013 when Ocean’s Eleven actor George Clooney, entrepreneur Rande Gerber and property developer Mike Meldman decided to start a company that would make tequila and mezcal.
-One thing led to another, and the company went public with beverage giant Diageo purchasing it in 2017 for USD 1 billion.
+One thing led to another, and the company went public with beverage giant Diageo purchasing it in 2017 for USD 1 billion (INR 81,97,000 crore approx.).
 However, the trio continues to be a part of the brand.

 Aviation American Gin